mnsina/NFT-Dealer/README.md

 # NFT-Dealer
-The code enables to create through an ERC721 smart contract a public firm which that buys and sells NFT tokens on the ethereum network.
+The code enables to create through an ERC721 smart contract a public firm that buys and sells NFT tokens on the ethereum network.

 ## Enterprise Characteristics: